-Our Lady Star of the Sea ELC, Terrigal
+Our Lady Star of the Sea Early Learning Centre, Terrigal

 Childhood is only a small period of our lives where we are free to play, learn and explore what interests us – without expectations, comparison, testing and fear of failure.
 Our dedicated team of educators embrace a child’s right to play and facilitate a rich learning environment which is relevant, meaningful and full of possibilities.

 We believe children learn, develop and grow best through play based learning.
 The National Curriculum for Early Childhood, The Early Years Learning Framework supports and reflects this thinking.
 Play provides opportunities for children to express their learning in many different ways.
 Through play children test their ideas and thinking, validate what they know through questioning, practicing and experimenting, and repeating their actions.

 Our Terrigal Early Learning Centre is a purpose-built preschool on the grounds of Our Lady Star of the Sea Catholic Primary School.

 - We cater for children aged 3 – 5 years.